Running A Marathon Without Training: ALL The Reasons It’s A Bad Idea

 While it isn’t necessary to train for 10 years before you start running marathons, I was very young and competing for my high school and university, so this was my trajectory.

-Almost all marathon races do not even allow participants to register unless they are at least 18 years old due to the physical toll that marathon training and running the full marathon distance takes on the body.
+Almost all marathon races do not even allow participants to register unless they are at least 18 years old due to the physical toll that marathon training and racing take on the body.

-Now that I work as a certified running coach, I generally recommend that beginners (who are adults) train for at least 6 to 12 months before beginning an official marathon training plan.
+Now that I work as a certified running coach, I generally recommend that beginners (adults) train for at least 6 to 12 months before starting an official marathon training plan.

 This gives your musculoskeletal system time to adapt to the high-impact nature of running, which can reduce the risk of injury.
 It is also important for beginners to learn how to pace themselves.